BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         Baseline:2 will automatically include Baseline:1 requirements

     --dtspec=s
-        affects only the xml2 report; has an affect only when --dtprofile is also present; specifies the value of the top-level spec attribute in the generated DT instance; if not specified, the spec defaults to urn:example-com:device-1-0-0
+        affects only the xml report; has an affect only when --dtprofile is also present; specifies the value of the top-level spec attribute in the generated DT instance; if not specified, the spec defaults to urn:example-com:device-1-0-0

+    --dtuuid=s
+        affects only the xml report; has an affect only when --dtprofile is also present; specifies the value of the top-level uuid attribute in the generated DT instance (there is no "uuid:" prefix); if not specified, the UUID defaults to 00000000-0000-0000-0000-000000000000

+    --exitcode
+        if specified, the exit code is minus the number of reported errors, which will typically be masked to 8 bits, e.g. 2 errors would result in an exit code of -2, which might become 254

+        if not specified, the exit code is zero regardless of the number of errors

     --help
         requests output of usage information